Skip to main content

 One compelling reason to adopt ABM personalization is that it’s simply what customers have come to expect.
 According to McKinsey, 71% of customers expect companies to deliver personalized experiences, and those experiences make them 80% more likely to purchase.

 Top-performing ABM practitioners are more likely to use content personalization than low performers (Demand Gen, 2023).
-Fortunately, the latest ABM software makes personalization at scale easier to implement.
+Fortunately, the latest ABM software makes expansive personalization easier to implement.

 14. Most ABM Programs Target Based on Account Needs, Industry, or Roles